Journey through Jordan

 At the end of the guided tour we arrive at Aqaba, by the Red Sea.
 From here we enjoy a day trip to the famous Dead Sea.
 Here, we will find ourselves at the lowest point on earth, 410m below sea level.
 The Dead Sea Scrolls (ancient Jewish manuscripts) were found buried in the Qumran Caves of the north shore.

-Frequently Asked Questions about our Jordan tour:
+Frequently Asked Questions about our Jordan small group tour:

 How big are your tour groups and what is the age of your travellers?